matsim-org/matsim-libs/README.md

     </dependency>
 </dependencies>
 ```
-## Ho to use it
+## How to use it
 The reader uses the builder pattern.
 With a simple set up you can convert your network the following way
 ```
 String file = "path/to/your/file.osm.pbf";
 String outputFile = "path/to/your/matsim-network.xml.gz";
-// you may choose your own target coordinate system, but UTM32 is a good choice if you run a simulatio in Germany CoordinateTransformation coordinateTransformation = TransformationFactory.getCoordinateTransformation(TransformationFactory.WGS84, "EPSG:25832");
+// you may choose your own target coordinate system, but UTM32 is a good choice if you run a simulation in Germany CoordinateTransformation coordinateTransformation = TransformationFactory.getCoordinateTransformation(TransformationFactory.WGS84, "EPSG:25832");
 Network network = NetworkUtils.createNetwork();